objcio/articles/2014-05-01-view-layer-synergy.md

     // ... and add the animation object
     [myLayer addAnimation:fadeIn forKey:@"fade in slowly"];

-I find it to be very clean and you don't have to do anything extra when the animation is removed.
-If the animation starts after a delay, you can use a backwards fill mode (or the "both" fill mode), just like the animation that UIKit created.
+I find it to be very clean, and you don't have to do anything extra when the animation is removed.
+If the animation starts after a delay, you can use a backward fill mode (or the 'both' fill mode), just like the animation that UIKit created.

 You may have seen the animation delegate and wondered what that class is for.
-Looking at a [class dump][animationState], we can see that it's mostly meant for maintaining state about the animations (duration, delay, repeat count, etc.).
+Looking at a [class dump][animationState], we can see that it's mostly maintaining state about the animations (duration, delay, repeat count, etc.).
 We can also see that it pushes and pops to a stack to be able to get the correct state when nesting one animation block inside of another.
-All of that is mostly an implementation detail and not very interesting unless you are trying to write your own block based animation API (which is actually quite a fun idea).
+All of that is mostly an implementation detail and not very interesting unless you are trying to write your own block-based animation API (which is actually quite a fun idea).

 However, it _is_ interesting to see that the delegate implements `animationDidStart:` and `animationDidStop:finished:` and passes that information on to its own delegate.
 We can log the delegate's delegate to see that it is of another private class: UIViewAnimationBlockDelegate.
 Looking at [its class dump][blockDelegate], we can see that it is a very small class with a single responsibility: responding to the animation delegate callbacks and executing the corresponding blocks.
 This is something that we can easily add to our own Core Animation code if we prefer blocks over delegate callbacks: